Snow fence

 A snow fence, similar to a sand fence, is a barrier that forces windblown, drifting snow to accumulate in a desired place.
-They are primarily employed to minimize the amount of snowdrift on roadways and railways.
-Farmers and ranchers use snow fences to create drifts in basins for a ready supply of water in the spring.
-Ski resorts also use snow fences in order to increase snow depth in specified areas, or for avalanche control.
+Snow fences are employed primarily to minimize the amount of snowdrift on roadways and railways.
+Farmers and ranchers use snow fences to create drifts in basins for a ready spring water supply.
+Ski resorts also use snow fences to increase snow depth in specified areas, or for avalanche control.

 Description and physical mechanism

-Temporary snow fences are usually one of two varieties: perforated orange plastic sheeting attached to stakes at regular intervals (the type usually used for construction site fencing or temporary sports field fencing), or a cedar or other lightweight wood strip and wire fence, also attached to metal stakes.
-A permanent snow fence usually consists of poles with horizontal planks running across them so that they cover just over one-half of the total fence area.
-The bottom 10% to 15% of the fence should be left open so that snow does not settle directly under the fence, which would reduce its effective height.
+Temporary snow fences are usually one of two varieties: perforated orange plastic sheeting attached to stakes at regular intervals (the type usually used for construction site fencing or temporary sports field fencing) or a cedar or other lightweight wood strip and wire fence, also attached to metal stakes.
+A permanent snow fence usually consists of poles with horizontal planks running across them to cover just over one-half of the total fence area.
 Taller fences trap more snow.
-Taking the height of the fence as one unit, it should be placed thirty-five units or more to windward of the road or building that it is meant to protect.
+Taking the height of the fence as one unit, it should be placed thirty-five units or more windward of the road or building it is meant to protect.
 Permanent snow fences can also consist of lines of closely spaced shrubs, conifer trees or maize stalks.

 Snow fences work by causing turbulence in the wind, such that it drops much of its snow load on the lee side of the fence.
-Thus, snow fences actually cause snow drifts, rather than preventing them.
-The fences are placed so as to cause snow to drift where it is beneficial, or not harmful so that the snow does not drift onto undesired areas such as roads or among buildings.
+Thus, snow fences cause snow drifts rather than preventing them.
+The fences are placed to cause snow to drift where beneficial or not harmful so that the snow does not drift onto undesired areas such as roads or buildings.

 Snow fences have been reported to save lives and reduce maintenance costs.
-Snow and ice removal and control costs over $2 billion annually in the US.
+Snow and ice removal and control cost over $2 billion annually in the US.
 Studies published by Strategic Highway Research Program (SHRP) of National Research Council in 1991 showed that mechanical snow removal costs about 100 times more than trapping snow with fences.

-Snow fences can also be used to trap tumbleweeds.
+Snow fences can also trap tumbleweeds.